alexalpz/learning-node/README.md

 - Lectured on async and syn file reading.
 - Have worked on reading text and image files.
 - Learned how to write, move and remove files using asynchronouse rename function.
 Asynchronouse need callbacks.
+- Learned how to write, move and remove directories using asynchronouse rename function.
 ```

 ```